-Our Mission: Helping young players fall in love with the game of basketball while elevating the concepts of team over self.
+Our Mission: Helping young players fall in love with sports and learn fundamental skills while emphasizing teamwork and sportsmanship.

 The reason our mission states that we want to help kids fall in love is b/c that’s the first ingredient necessary for them to put in the work later on.
 In 1929, Alfred North Whitehead discussed the 3 stages of learning:

 - Romance: What happens at this stage "influences" how long and how often individuals will stay involved with an activity.

 - Precision: Learning the right way to do something

 - Generalize: Applying it in new and novel ways